Oberammergau Passion Play: Nazi support of 1934 play

 The special jubilee season of the Oberammergau Passion Play in 1934, marking the 300th anniversary of the original vow to stage the play every ten years thereafter, was the first and only performance after the Nazi regime's rise to power the previous year.
 Among other things, the Ministry of Public Enlightenment and Propaganda ordered the official poster for the jubilee season amended to include the message Deutschland ruft Euch! ("Germany is calling you!"), and the Kraft durch Freude scheme's discount-travel programme offered special cut-rate packages for the Passion Play, including train fare, tickets and accommodations.

-Official propaganda described the Passion Play as "peasant drama ... inspired by the consecrating power of the soil", and Hitler attended a performance.
+Official propaganda described the Passion Play as "peasant drama ... inspired by the consecrating power of the soil", Hitler attended a performance and praised its themes.
 An attempt to rewrite the Passion Play script to bring it into line with Nazi ideology was rejected, however, by the more conservative element.

 Catholic Church certification

 Missio Canonica is a canonical certification necessary for preaching.
 In 19th-century Germany, it was extended to teaching as well.
 In 1922 the Catholic Church gave the play a Missio Canonica.
 It is a certification that the beliefs of the Catholic Church are being taught or, in this case, being presented.
-In 1970, the Catholic Church removed its Missio Canonica approval for the play and demanded changes to it in line with its statement Nostra Aetate on religious pluralism and rejection of antisemitism.
+In 1970, the Catholic Church removed its Missio Canonica approval for the play and demanded changes to it in line with its statement Nostra aetate on religious pluralism and rejection of antisemitism.